Watercraft Operator

 For general enquiries, please email the Hays Expeditioner Recruitment Team at antarctica@hays.com.au.

-For job specific (technical or trade related) enquiries, or to discuss the role in more detail, please contact Maritime Capabilities Team at maritime.capabilities@aad.gov.au.
+For job specific (technical or trade related) enquiries, or to discuss the role in more detail, please contact Watercraft Team at watercraft.team@aad.gov.au.